learn-co-curriculum/dsc-ridge-and-lasso-regression-lab/README.md

     memory usage: 924.0+ KB

-We'll make a first selection of the data by removing some of the data with `dtype = object`, this way our first model only contains **continuous features**
+First, make a selection of the data by removing some of the data with `dtype = object`, this way our first model only contains **continuous features**

 Make sure to remove the SalesPrice column from the predictors (which you store in `X`), then replace missing inputs by the median per feature.